Adding Students

 Closed Captioning

 Indicates if closed captioning is available for ELA tests.
+Availability of closed captioning for audio stimuli.
+Automatically displays closed captions for test items with audio elements.

 Supporting Students with Visual Impairments